 4 min read

-Ideally the spring months should put a spring in your step because the season represents new life.
+Ideally, the spring months should put a spring in your step because the season represents new life.
 However, sometimes instead of experiencing renewed energy and vigor, you may feel lethargic and tired because of your work or study load.
 At such times, it is important to remember that there are options other than coffee or energy drinks to boost your energy.
 Instead of relying on these sugar-loaded beverages, choose a healthy spring snack.
-Here is a list of 14 spring snacks to help give you a quick energy boost.
+Here is a list of 14 spring snacks for energy.

 Strawberries, raspberries, blueberries, blackberries – pick your favorite or pack them all.
 Berries boost your energy because of the naturally-occurring sugars in them.
 These spring snacks are renowned for the antioxidants present in them and are brimming with minerals, fiber, and vitamins.
 Berries are also known to aid in weight loss.